EPISODE 096 | Abusive Marriage: Life Before, During, and After

 If you or someone you know is experiencing domestic violence and it’s safe to do so, you can call the National Domestic Violence Hotline at 1-800-799-7233.
 Or you can text START to 88788.

-About Shonda Pence’s EPISODE
+About Shonda Pence’s Episode

 This week on the show, we’re welcoming guest Shonda Pence.
 She’s a social worker, educator, devoted human advocate, and founder of the sober living program in Charleston, WV called Mending Fences.